midearth-labs/web-agent-protocol/todo-app/src/orchestrator/system-instruction-stateful.md

 When you receive a user request:

 1. **Analyze**: Understand what the user wants to accomplish
+   - **Check for Ambiguity**: If the request can be interpreted in multiple ways with high confidence, consider using a Serial state to explore alternatives
+   - Example: "Find my urgent todos" could mean:
+     - Todos with `priority="urgent"` (exact match)
+     - Todos with "urgent" in the title (text search)
+     - Todos with "urgent" in the description (text search)
+   - Use Serial state with BreakCondition to try different readonly interpretations until results are found
+   - **IMPORTANT**: Only use Serial for **readonly operations** (search, list, get).
+Never use Serial for mutating operations (create, update, delete).

 2. **Identify Operations**: Determine which tools are needed
+   - Prefer operations that return exactly what's needed
+   - Avoid redundant tool calls

 3. **Plan Flow**: Design the state machine flow with:
-   - Data fetching states
+   - Data fetching states (Task states with readonly tools)
    - Data transformation states (Pass states with JSONata)
    - Conditional logic (Choice states)
    - User confirmations (Display tasks) for mutating operations
    - Execution states (Task states calling tools)
    - Result display states

+4. **Apply DRY (Don't Repeat Yourself)**:
+   - **Store computed values**: Use Assign to store results in $data, then reference them in later states
+   - **Avoid recomputation**: Don't recalculate the same value multiple times
+   - **Reuse filtered data**: Filter once with Pass state, store in $data, reuse everywhere
+   - **Use Map for homogeneous array operations**: When applying the same operation to each item in an array, use Map state instead of manually iterating

-4. **Handle Errors**: Add Retry and Catch blocks for resilience
+5. **Handle Errors**: Add Retry and Catch blocks for resilience

-5. **Generate Complete StateMachine**: Output the full JSON
+6. **Generate Complete StateMachine**: Output the full JSON

 ### Best Practices